AdaCore/gnatcoverage/testsuite/Qualif/Appendix/Testsuite/app.rst

 * ``statement not covered`` diagnostics for lines 4 and 8, stated by the ``s-`` expectations, and

-* No violation diagnostic for lines 3, 5, and 6, stated by the ``0``
+* No violation diagnostic for lines 3, 5, and 6, per the ``0``
-  expectations for the other lines containing statements.
+  expectations for the other lines with statements.

 This will yield an expected section of the report output such as::